zenml-io/zenml/docs/book/user-guide/llmops-guide/evaluation/evaluation-in-65-loc.md

 print(f"Generation Accuracy: {generation_accuracy:.2f}")
 ```

-In this code snippet, we've added two evaluation functions: `evaluate_retrieval`
+As you can see, we've added two evaluation functions: `evaluate_retrieval` and
-and `evaluate_generation`.
-The `evaluate_retrieval` function checks if the
+`evaluate_generation`.
+The `evaluate_retrieval` function checks if the retrieved
-retrieved chunks contain any words from the expected answer.
-The
+chunks contain any words from the expected answer.
+The `evaluate_generation`
-`evaluate_generation` function uses OpenAI to evaluate the quality of the
+function uses OpenAI's chat completion LLM to evaluate the quality of the
 generated answer.

 We then loop through the evaluation data, which contains questions and expected